Heritage Open Day – Gawthorpe Hall opening the door

 Also on display is the exhibition 'An Account of Life: Gawthorpe Hall in the 1600s' with original documents from when the Hall was first built and a connection to the Pendle witches.

-Outside you can explore the grounds and the Walled Garden, and nearby All Saints Church at Habergham will also be open (12pm – 4pm).
-The church was built with land and money from the Kay-Shuttleworth family and is only a short walk through the grounds.
+Outside you can explore the grounds and the walled garden, and nearby All Saints Church at Habergham will also be open (12pm – 4pm).
+The church was built with land and money from the Kay-Shuttleworth family.
+Join the National Trust Ranger for a guided walk to the church, setting off from the front of the Hall at 1pm.

 Gawthorpe Hall is a tower shaped building over 4 floors with a lot of steps, due to the historic nature of the building there is no lift.
 Please see the Access Statement for more details or ring to check.